Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Garadget Smart Garage Door Controller for $65 (save $34)Chris Monroe/CNET

-Chamberlain isn't your only option for smart garage control -- this little doodad called Garadget can get the job done, too, and it works with Alexa, Apple HomeKit, IFTTT and the Google Assistant.
+Chamberlain isn't your only option for smart garage control -- this little doodad called Garadget can get the job done, too, and it works with Alexa, IFTTT and Google Assistant.
 Newegg will have it marked down to just $65 on Black Friday, which is a steal.

 Google Home Hub for $99 (save $50)Chris Monroe/CNET